 Geographic Info Techn (GIT) (GIT)

-GIT 442 Remote Sensing II 4 cr
+GIT 442 Remote Sensing 4 cr

 GIT 460 Intro to GIT 4 cr